-The Company's financial instruments consist of cash, amounts receivable (net of sales taxes receivable), amounts due from related parties, long-term investment, accounts payable and accrued liabilities and deposit.
-The long-term investment is carried at fair value.
-The fair value of the other financial instruments approximates their carrying value due to their short-term nature.
+The Company's financial instruments consist of cash, amounts due from related parties, accounts payable and accrued liabilities, other current and long-term liabilities.
+The fair value of the Company's financial instruments approximates their carrying value due to their short-term nature.